Magnificent frigatebird: Description

 The magnificent frigatebird is the largest species of frigatebird.
 It measures 89–114 cm in length, has a wingspan of 2.17–2.44 m and weighs 1.1–1.59 kg.
 Males are all-black with a scarlet throat pouch that is inflated like a balloon in the breeding season.
 Although the feathers are black, the scapular feathers produce a purple iridescence when they reflect sunlight, in contrast to the male great frigatebird's green sheen.
 Females are black but have a white breast and lower neck sides, a brown band on the wings, and a blue eye-ring that is diagnostic of the female of the species.
 Immature birds have a white head and underparts.

 This species is very similar to the other frigatebirds and is similarly sized to all but the lesser frigatebird.
 However, it lacks a white axillary spur, and juveniles show a distinctive diamond-shaped belly patch.
 The magnificent frigatebird is silent in flight, but makes various rattling sounds at its nest.

 It spends days and nights on the wing, with an average flapping rate of 2.84 beat per second, ground speed of 10 kph, covering up to 223 km before landing.
 They alternately climb in thermals, to altitudes occasionally as high as 2500 m, and descend to near the sea surface.
-The only other bird known to spend days and nights on the wing is the common swift.